mebeim/aoc/2021/README.md

 ### Part 2

-For this second part the goal does not change... only the grid does.
-The *actual* grid is actually five times larger in both dimensions.

-The grid we have as input is merely a *tile*, and the actual grid is composed of 5x5 tiles.
-Our tile repeats to the right and downward, and each time the tile it repeats, all of its "risk levels" are 1 higher than the tile immediately up or left of it.
+For this second part the goal does not change, only the grid does.
+The grid we have as input is merely a *tile*, and the actual grid is composed by 25 tiles arranged in 5 rows of 5.
+Our tile repeats to the right and downward, and each time the it does, all of its "risk levels" are 1 higher than the tile immediately up or left of it.
 If any risk level gets above 9 in the process, it wraps back to 1.

 It's only a matter of enlarging our grid and re-running `dijkstra()` on it.
 Let's call the tile width and height `tilew` and `tileh` for simplicity: